The uniform Korn - Poincar\'e inequality in thin domains: Introduction

 Korn's inequality was discovered in the early $XX$th century, in the context of the boundary value problem of linear elastostatics \cite{Korn1, Korn2}.
 There is by now an extensive literature on the subject, relating to various contexts and various boundary conditions (see for example a review \cite{Horgan}, and the references therein).
 If (\ref{intro_tan}) is replaced by $u=0$ on $\partial S^h$, one can easily prove that $\|\nabla u\|_{L^2}\leq \sqrt{2}\|D(u)\|_{L^2}$, and so (\ref{intro_korn}) follows by the Poincar\'e inequality.
-In the absence of this boundary condition, or with its weaker versions, the bound (\ref{intro_korn}) requires an extra criterion.
-Roughly speaking, it serves to eliminate pure rotations, when $D(u)=0$ but $\nabla u\neq 0$.
-In particular, (\ref{intro_korn}) holds for all $W^{1,2}(S^h)$ vector fields $u$ with (\ref{intro_tan}), which are $L^2$- orthogonal to the space of those linear vector fields on $S^h$ with skew-symmetric gradient that are themselves tangent on the boundary.
+In the absence of this boundary condition, or with its weaker versions, the bound (\ref{intro_korn}) requires an extra assumption to eliminate pure rotations and translations, when $D(u)=0$ but $\nabla u\neq 0$.
+In particular, (\ref{intro_korn}) holds for all $W^{1,2}(S^h)$ vector fields $u$ satisfying (\ref{intro_tan}), which are $L^2$- orthogonal to the space of those linear fields on $S^h$ with skew-symmetric gradient that are themselves tangent on the boundary.

 We are interested in the behaviour of the constant $C_h$, as $h\to 0$.
-It turns out that in general, $C_h$ may blow up, even if $S^h$ are not rotationally symmetric (that is when the aforementioned spaces are trivial).
+It turns out that in general, $C_h$ may blow up, even if $S^h$ are not rotationally symmetric (and so the aforementioned spaces are trivial).
 The correct way of looking at this problem is to consider the asymptotic inequality as $h\to 0$, i.e. the related Korn inequality on $S$ (see also \cite{JC}):

-This inequality holds true for all tangent vector fields $v$ on $S$, which are $L^2$-orthogonal to the the space of Killing fields on $S$.
-A Killing field is defined to be a smooth tangent vector field which generates a one-parameter family of isometries on $S$.
+This inequality holds true for all tangent vector fields $v$ on $S$, which are $L^2$-orthogonal to the space of Killing fields on $S$.
+A Killing field $v$ is defined to be a smooth tangent vector field which generates a one-parameter family of isometries on $S$.
 It is well known that the space of Killing fields on a given surface is a finite dimensional Lie algebra.
-An equivalent characterisation of Killing fields on $S$ is:
+An equivalent characterisation is: